ProIntegritate/AutoSBOM/README.md

 Basically these extract the Reflection.Assemblys + References from the resource file and outputs them into a CSV format, the advantage here is that you do not need any external tools to generate this information.
 Please note that there is no XML/JSON formatting, if you want that - add it yourself.

-Your job is to import the "project.assets.json" file as an Embedded Resource into the project/solution.
+Your job is to import the "project.assets.json" file as an Embedded Resource into the project/solution (Add as reference, do not import it).
 After that, you just call the function and it will spit out all the packages.

 As an example, this is what you get: